panchicore/netherite-backend/README.md

 - As Driver I can update or delete own documents.
 (T)
 - As Coordinator I can upload company's drivers documents.
 (T)
 - As Coordinator I can CRUD any of company's drivers documents.
 (T)

+### Vehicle

+Definition: A vehicle is a company resource owned by a provider.

+- As Coordinator I can CRUD vehicles.

+##### TODO

+- plates must be unique by client

+### Vehicle Documents

+Definition: A vehicle has documents

+- As Driver associated with this vehicle I can upload documents.

 ## python dependences